Table of Contents

 The most common symptoms of horse allergic reaction are quite similar to the human ones, the most common being a frequent and chronic cough that persists and indicates that there might be allergens that the horse breathes in.

-This can be caused by a wide variety of factors, but usually it is caused by the dust in the stable if it is not properly cleaned and/or by its food.
+This can be caused by an allergic to a wide variety of factors, but usually, it is caused by the dust in the stable if it is not properly cleaned and/or by its food.

 2. Skin Allergies in Horses

-It is also possible that a horse will develop skin rashes as an allergic symptom and they are predominately caused by insect bites and they manifest mostly around the shoulder area of the horse.
+It is also possible that a horse will develop rain rot, Lyme disease, or skin rashes as an allergic symptom and they are predominately caused by insect bites and manifest mostly around the shoulder area of the horse.

 3. Anaphylactic Shock Reaction